STEVE INSKEEP, Host:

 Now let's look at the effort to stop what the U.S. regards as interference inside Iraq.
 According to a top State Department official, the interference comes from nearby Iran.
 In recent days the U.S. has captured Iranian agents in Iraq and Nicholas Burns says they've been directly linked to attacks on Americans.

-Secretary NICHOLAS BURNS (Undersecretary of State for Political Affairs): We have picked up individuals who we believe are giving very sophisticated explosive technology to Shia insurgent groups, who then use that technology to target and kill American soldiers.
+NICHOLAS BURNS: We have picked up individuals who we believe are giving very sophisticated explosive technology to Shia insurgent groups, who then use that technology to target and kill American soldiers.
 This is a very serious situation, and the message from the United States is Iran should cease and desist.

 INSKEEP: There's been much interest in a particular incident in recent days near the city of Karbala, where a number of insurgents in U.S. military uniforms - what looked like them, anyway - got past a number of checkpoints and were involved in a gunfight in which a number of Americans were killed.
 Do you believe Iran had a role in that specific incident?